matrix-org/synapse/docs/modules.md

 and the user's password.

 On a failure it should return None.
-On a success it should return a (user_id, callback) tuple where user_id is a str containing the user's (canonical) matrix id and the callback is a method to be called with the result from the `/login` call (see the
+On a success it should return a (user_id, callback) tuple where user_id is a str containing the user's matrix id (i.e. in `@username:server` form) and the callback is a method to be called with the result from the `/login` call (see the
 <a href="https://spec.matrix.org/unstable/client-server-api/#login">spec</a>
 for details).
 This callback can be None.